sebdeckers/grunt-rev/README.md

 ... despite they are different images with different hashes.

-You can specifiy `alt` as an object or an array of objects.
+You can specify `alt` as an object or an array of objects.

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._